mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 - Marathon crash-loops after receiving a very long error message from a task's fetcher.
 (COPS-5365, MARATHON-8698)
 - Task is marked as FAILED after being marked as FINISHED.
 (COPS-4995)
 - ACL gives inappropriate access to tasks.
 (COPS-4929)
-- When deploying a service with a L4-VIP, it can take up to 10 minutes until the VIP is available.
+- When deploying a service with an L4-VIP, it can take up to 10 minutes until the VIP is available.
 (COPS-5081, DCOS_OSS-5356)
 - The `dcos-net` logs show too many entries on masters.
 (COPS-5229, DCOS-57506)

 # Previous Releases